lkuper/CMPS290S-2018-09/course-overview.md

   - **By EOD today**: If you haven't yet done so, email me your GitHub username so I can add you to the course repo.
     - Once you have repo access, push an empty file called `2018-10-01-cruzid.md` to the `responses` directory, replacing `cruzid` with your CruzID.
 When you write your response to the first reading assignment, you'll update this file.
     - If you need help using GitHub, let me know.
-  - **By EOD today**: Look over the [list of readings](https://composition.al/CMPS290S-Fall-2018/readings.html), pick 3-5 papers that you'd like to present, and email me your choices.
+  - **By EOD today**: Look over the [list of readings](http://composition.al/CMPS290S-Fall-2018/readings.html), pick 3-5 papers that you'd like to present, and email me your choices.
 (If you don't pick, I'll pick for you.)
-  - **For next Monday**: Read the first reading assignment ([Gilbert and Lynch](https://www.comp.nus.edu.sg/~gilbert/pubs/BrewersConjecture-SigAct.pdf)!) and submit your response (remember that [responses](http://composition.al/CMPS290S-Fall-2018/responses.html) are due by 11am on the day of class)
+  - **For next Monday**: Read the first reading assignment ([Gilbert and Lynch](https://www.comp.nus.edu.sg/~gilbert/pubs/BrewersConjecture-SigAct.pdf)!) and submit your response to the course repo (remember that [responses](http://composition.al/CMPS290S-Fall-2018/responses.html) are due by 11am on the day of class)

 ## Questions?

+...